Car safety features explained

 These help protect the pelvis, chest and abdomen in a side-on crash.
 Seat-mounted side airbags are preferable to door-mounted airbags as they stay in the correct position should the seat move.
 Side airbags are normally fitted as standard for front-seat passengers but may only be offered as an option in the rear.

 Side curtain airbags

 These usually drop down from the roof lining above the windows to protect the heads of front and rear passengers in the event of a side-on crash.
 If you're buying a seven seat car such as an MPV, it's worth checking that the curtain airbags extend to the third row, as this varies between manufacturers.

 Historically, advances in car safety have focussed on crash survival, but now manufacturers pay attention to how the deformation of a car’s interior in a collision can leave passengers with life-changing injuries – particularly to the legs of front-seat occupants.

-The development of the knee airbag means drivers would be cushioned from immovable objects such as the steering column in a collision, preventing injury to their lower limbs and pelvis.
+The development of the knee airbag means drivers would be cushioned from immovable objects such as the steering column and the leading edge of the dashboard, preventing injury to their lower limbs and pelvis.
 It’s just one of the many developments that could mean the difference between walking away from an accident and being stretchered out.